andrewch28/100_Days/README.md

 my_car = Car(make='Nissan', model='Skyline')
 ```

-However if dont's specify any of the arguments we wll get an error, to avoid this we should use another approach:
+However if don't specify any of the arguments we wll get an error, to avoid this we should use another approach:

 It works the same, however if there are no arguments ```get()``` is goint to return 0
 ```py